dinuxbg/gnupru/testing/README.md

 A few notes about the options:
 * --hardware_mac=on is needed since GCC does not currently support turning off MAC instruction generation.
 Please let me know if you see a real usecase for this feature, and I may reconsider.
-* --symdebug:none is needed since the binutils linker doest not yet support the debug relaxations output by TI toolchain.
+* --symdebug:none is needed since the binutils linker does not yet support the debug relocations output by TI toolchain.
 * -mmcu=sim is needed by the GNU LD to provide sufficient memory for test execution.
 * The libgcc is forcefully included with -mabi=ti when performing ABI testing.
 Libgcc as a whole is not really TI ABI compatible, but the parts used by the testsuite are.
 Multilib is not an option since GCC PRU port does not support some C constructs when -mabi=ti.
 * ABI test case pr83487 is failing due to a bug in TI CGT.
 See [CODEGEN-4180](https://e2e.ti.com/support/development_tools/compiler/f/343/t/652777)